cesanta/mongoose/docs/README.md

 Each connection has an event handler function associated with it, which must be implemented by the user.
 Event handler is the key element of Mongoose, since it defines the connection's behavior.
-See below for an example of an event handler funcion:
+See below for an example of an event handler function:

 ```c
 // Event handler function defines connection's behavior